keskival/universal-embodiment/README.md

 A stream of observations from datasets form the observation token groups, and the rest of the token groups are inferred by the model in-between.
 Losses only come from errors in predicting the next observations and regularization losses; there are no labels in nature for agents, intents and actions.

+## Delta Mutation Operation

+Delta Mutation Operation is a work horse in the model architecture to maintain some level of invariancy over time for different entities and concepts.

+It is an unparametrized operation which transforms a sequence of tokens into a similar sequence of tokens based on a delta token sequence, in a differentiable fashion, so that tokens of the initial sequence can be selected, dropped out or mutated, and new tokens can be added.

+One way to implement this is using attentional mechanism which first attends to base token sequence with a delta token, to select a token (cross-attention), and then potentially mutates it based on a subsequent delta token, and then emits the result.
+To emit new tokens, the base token sequence can simply be augmented by some set of standard prefix tokens which can be emitted to the output by attending to them and mutating them similarly.

+Tokens are dropped from the base sequence by a simple mechanism of not attending to any of them, so they don't reproduce themselves to the Delta Mutation Operation output sequence.

 ## Multi-agent Deconflicting